DTjomsland/T3A2-A/README.md

 ## Application Architecture Diagram
 ### MERN Stack
 MERN stack is a web development framework that consists of the stack MongoDB, Express.js, React.js, and Node.js.
 React is used to create the front-end, Express is used as the server-side framework which runs inside a Node server, and MongoDB is used to store any data.
-This stack allows for rapid development due to the extensive utilization of a single language: JavaScript.

 <br>